apnadkarni/blt/man/graph.rst

     occupied by the widget will be at the positioning point.
 This option defaults to "center".

-  **-height**  *numPixels*

-    Specifies the height to assign to the marker's window.
-If this option isn't specified, or if it is specified as "", then the window is given whatever height the widget requests internally.

-  **-width**  *numPixels*

-    Specifies the width to assign to the marker's window.
-If this option isn't specified, or if it is specified as "", then the window is given whatever width the widget requests internally.

-  **-window**  *pathName*

-    Specifies the widget to be managed by the graph.  *PathName* must be a child of the **blt::graph** widget.

   **-bindtags**  *tagList*

     Specifies the binding tags for the marker.  *TagList* is a list of